-minimum n naximum
+minimum maximum

 Distance from the centre of the pivot hole to the x-axis 85 mm 95 mm

 Distance from the centre of the pivot hole to the y-axis 1015 mm 1035 mm

-Distance from D to the y-axis .
-2 mm
+Distance from D to the y-axis 2 mm

-Distance from E to the x-axis .
-305 mm
+Distance from E to the x-axis 285 mm 305 mm

-Distance from G to the outmost point of the leading edge (AB) .470 mm
+Distance from G to the outmost point of the leading edge ( AB) 470 mm

 Distance from G to the innermost point of edge (AB) 450 mm

-Distance from G to the y-axis 865 mm .945 mm
+Distance from G to the y-axis 865 mm 945 mm

-Total (positive, negative or both) deviation of an edge from a straight line:
+Total (positive, negative or both) deviation of an edge from a straight lin e:

 Between points A and B from the x-axis 2 mm

 Between points C and D from line (CD) 2 mm

-Between points F and G from line (FG)......2 mm Difference between centreboard pivot pin diameter and centreboard pivot hole or bushing's internal diameter......
-1 mm Line (AI) lies on the x-axis.
+Difference between centreboard pivot pin diameter Line (AI) lies on the x-axis.
 Line (GH) is parallel to the x-axis.
 The length of the lines (AI) and (GH) is arbitrary.
 The contour of the centreboard inside the area AGHI is free, but no part of the centreboard shall lie outside this area.